tensorflow/docs/site/en/api_docs/python/tf/keras/layers/InputLayer.md

 `input_tensor`
 </td>
 <td>
-Optional tensor to use as layer input instead of creating a placeholder.
+Optional tensor to use as layer input.
+If set, the layer will use the <a href="../../../tf/TypeSpec.md"><code>tf.TypeSpec</code></a> of this tensor rather than creating a new placeholder tensor.
 </td>
 </tr><tr>
 <td>